-For shorter hairstyles, a skinny ribbon headband, like Kate Hudson's, won't detract from your look or hide your too much of your hair underneath.
+For shorter hairstyles, a skinny embellished headband, like Janelle Monae's, won't detract from your look or hide too much of your hair underneath.

 Yep, the '00s favorite headband is back, and, of course, Bella Hadid makes it look chic.
 Make sure the rest of your hair is slick to keep the look polished.

 Ruth Negga's short and slicked-back look requires just a dab of pomade and a brush back with a comb.
 Top it with an embellished headband and you can head out the door.

 The key here is to create a beachy look, then top it with a headband wide enough to hide your roots.
 For this look use a product that will hold the wave, like Paul Mitchell Foaming Pommade ($16), which Butler says "performs in any situation.
 Color treated hair?
 No problem.
 Using hot tools to style?
 No problem.
 Short hair that needs a distinct style?
 Check."

 This elegant, piled-on-top-of-the-head updo gets a casual twist thanks to a headband topper.
 For this look, create loose waves throughout the hair before pulling it into a polytail and twisting the end into a bun.
 Secure with pins and pull out a few face-framing pieces before adding the headband to the entire look.